MileHacker Logo

 • Prepaid SIM cards (`cartes prépayées`) are available at phone stores, supermarkets, and `tabacs`.

-• ESIMs from providers such as Airalo offer convenient digital activation.
+• ESIMs from providers like Airalo offer convenient digital activation.
 Consider Solis Wi-Fi for portable internet.

-• Most hotels, B&Bs, plus apartment rentals offer free Wi-Fi.
+• Most hotels, B&Bs, and vacation rentals offer free Wi-Fi.
 Many cafes and restaurants also provide Wi-Fi.

 Postal Services & Language Aids